FluentBit Configuration

 # - "syntax error" → Invalid Lua syntax in script

-The Lua script is embedded in the ConfigMap.
-After modifying flatten-event.lua, regenerate the ConfigMap using generate-configmap.sh and restart FluentBit pods.
+After modifying FluentBit configuration, regenerate the ConfigMap using generate-configmap.sh and restart FluentBit pods.

 |